modm-io/modm/tools/build_script_generator/module.md

 ## Using OpenOCD

-For accessing your ARM Cortex-M based device, we use OpenOCD and generate a `modm/openocd.cfg` file with the target specific configuration:
+For accessing your ARM Cortex-M based device, we use OpenOCD by default and generate a `modm/openocd.cfg` file with the target specific configuration:

 - Search directories passed via the `openocd.search` metadata key.